mizmay/map-gl-style-build/INSTALLATION.md

 Then paste the link into your browser to see a locally rendered version of your project.

+#### 3. Optimize your workflow

-3. Make your life easier by adding simple build (and preview) keywords you can type to run these commands
+Make your life easier by adding simple build (and preview) keywords you can type to run these commands

 Under scripts to your new `package.json` add or modify the `scripts` section below: